Ajaylat: Tribal groups

-The total population in the minţaqa (area) Al-A’jēlāt is estimated at about 100,000 individuals scattered among those tribes.
+The total population in the minţaqa (area) Al-A’jēlāt is estimated at 100,000 individuals scattered among those tribes.

 Economy

 The Ajaylat region is most famous for the cultivation of palm trees, olives and various types of vegetables.
 There is also a medical center.

 Libyan civil war

 On 14 August 2011, anti-Gaddafi forces fighting in the Libyan Civil War claimed they had taken Ajaylat.